janpeuker/awesome-tech-roles/README.md

 - [Product School](https://productschool.com/blog/product-management-2/ultimate-product-management-guide/) - The Product School has a lot of content on hard PM skills like user research, experimentation, measurements, writing PRD&apos;s and [Product Design](https://productschool.com/blog/product-management-2/product-design-definition/).
 - [Product Shaping at Stripe](https://newsletter.bringthedonuts.com/p/building-products-at-stripe) - Ken Norton&apos;s podcast with Michael Siliski comparing Stripe and Google&apos;s product approach.
 - [Project to Product](https://projecttoproduct.org/solutions/) - (For Comparison) Book and approach ("The Flow Framework" blueprint) often used in traditional industry to move from project to product.
-- [Rise of Product Ops](https://www.productplan.com/blog/the-rise-of-product-ops/) - Product Operations is mentioned below under support, but another option is to see managing user feedback and launches from a product roadmap perspective.
 - [RFC&apos;s as decision making tool](https://buriti.ca/6-lessons-i-learned-while-implementing-technical-rfcs-as-a-management-tool-34687dbf46cb) - Juan Pablo Buriticá on how RFC&apos;s can bridge between Engineering and Product and help include everyone.
 - [Team Leader Venn Diagram](https://medium.com/making-meetup/em-el-pm-venn-diagram-764e79b42baf) - Lara Hogan&apos;s seminal Venn Chart of the Who / What and How of Product Manager, Engineering Manager and Engineering Lead.
 - [Value Proposition Canvas](https://isaacjeffries.com/blog/2018/2/27/how-to-fill-in-a-value-proposition-canvas) - Part of the Business Model Canvas, how to research and visualize a value proposition.
 - [Writing Product Specs](https://goberoi.com/on-writing-product-specs-5ca697b992fd#.cc9vf0ijs) - Gaurav Oberoi on how long-form writing of product specifications brings clarity.

+#### Product Operations (POps)
+Similar to: Product Ops, Product Support, Customer Experience

+See also: Program Manager, Support Engineer, Developer Advocate, Customer Success Manager

+- [Making the Case for Product Operations](https://produxlabs.com/product-thinking-blog/episode-42-denise-tilles) - Podcast with Denise Tilles in the Product Thinking Blog.
+- [Product Operations Manager Role](https://productschool.com/blog/product-management-2/product-ops-operations-manager/) - Product School explanation of how Product Ops fits into Product Management e.g. managing the product feedback loop.
+- [Product Operations Pillars](https://productcoalition.com/product-operations-unlock-your-product-teams-full-potential-8b44b05813de) - Blake Bassett's classic reference framework for roles and responsibilities of a Product Operations Team.
+- [Rise of Product Ops](https://www.productplan.com/blog/the-rise-of-product-ops/) - Product Operations is mentioned below under support, but another option is to see managing user feedback and launches from a product roadmap perspective.
+- [The Product Culture Shift](https://skamille.medium.com/the-product-culture-shift-441c31a3fdf1) - Camille Fournier on Product Culture, which does not mention Product Ops but Customer Empathy which is often the focus of Product Operations organizations.
+- [Voice of Customer Programs](https://getthematic.com/insights/voc-for-product-operations/) - Advertorial but good overview on Voice of the Customer or Customer Insights Programs which sometimes is in Product Operations organizations, other times in Go-to-Market or Customer Success Organizations.

 #### Project Manager
 Similar to: Program Manager, Project Portfolio Manager, Technical Program Manager (TPM, TPgM), Consultant, Delivery Manager

-See also: Product Manager (PM)
+See also: Product Manager (PM), Product Operations

 - [4 Types of Work in the Phoenix Project](https://uptakedigital.zendesk.com/hc/en-us/articles/115000524374-4-Types-of-Work-in-IT-The-Phoenix-Project-) - Highly influential, "The Phoenix project" book introduced the 4 types of work model.
 - [An epic treatise on scheduling](https://apenwarr.ca/log/20171213) - _Extremely_ long classic read on agile project management, bug triage, feature prioritization and dependencies.